The Best White Curtains Don’t Have to Be Plain

 Installation and Hardware

 Taking measurements is as easy as grabbing your measuring tape.
-Extend from the top of your windows to where you want your curtains to fall, whether it’s at the sill or kissing the floor.
+Extend the tape from the top of the windows to where you want your curtains to fall, whether it’s at the sill or kissing the floor.
 And don’t forget to factor in a curtain rod.
-We almost always suggest going with a rod that can extend past your window frame.
-If light blocking is the goal, opt for outside mounting: Install the rod around 4 to 6 inches above the top of your window or from the middle point between your window frame and ceiling.
+We almost always suggest going with a rod that can extend past the window frame.
+If light blocking is the goal, opt for outside mounting: Install the rod around 4 to 6 inches above the top of the window or from the middle point between the window frame and ceiling.
 (This will also drive home the illusion of a taller ceiling and larger room.)
-For inside mounting, on the other hand, install a rod within your frame.
+For inside mounting, on the other hand, install a rod within the frame.
 This is great for letting in light but means your curtains are limited to the size of your window.

 Care and Maintenance